AGridOS/Threat-Intelligence/README.md

 Download and rename the files by removign the ".opensource" part.
 In the index.php set yout settings in the $config = [ ] part.
 In robots.txt replace the examples with your production domain.
 Do the same in the sitemap.xml.
 Replace the images in the assets folde with your images.
 Navigate with your broweser to the https://www.yourdomain.com/?p=login to login with the details you have set in the index.php.

 Example of the result can be seen at https://threatsignal.eu/

+You will need a mySQL database.
+The first time you will run index.php it will create the necessary tables.